 Predicting the Unpredictable

 Every client believes their demand cannot be predicted.
-After all, customers don’t know what is going on in their end-to-end supply chain with the global supply chain chaos.
-Sales teams are optimistic and either forecast too much, hoping Operations will produce and store “just in case” or provide high level dollar forecasts but have no idea which geography it will be sold from or which product grouping will be sold.
-Marketing might be lost in the clouds analyzing “old” information since the markets are changing real-time and rapidly.
-New Product Development is racing to keep up with evolving demands.
-So, how can we predict the unpredictable?
+Customers are unsure with the volatility and uncertainty in the supply chain.
+Sales teams are optimistic and either forecast too much, hoping Operations will produce and store “just in case” or provide high level dollar forecasts but have no idea which geography it will be sold from, or which product grouping will be sold.
+Market conditions evolve at a rapid pace with changing business conditions.
+New Product Development is racing to keep up with evolving demands and determine if historical patterns will remain intact for similar products.
+So, how can we predict the unpredictable and create a demand plan?

 Common Sense Questions

-From a best practice point-of-view, start building a SIOP/ S&OP process (sales, inventory & operations planning) with an emphasis on the forecast (also referred to as a demand plan).
-You have to start with the customer in mind.
+From a best practice point-of-view, start building a SIOP/ S&OP process (sales, inventory & operations planning) with an emphasis on the forecast or demand plan.
+Start with the customer in mind.

-- What is happening in your customers’ supply chains?
+- Current status: What is happening in your customers’ supply chains?

-- What have been their historical growth rates?
+- Historical Sales: What have been their historical growth rates?
 Will those continue or were they simply situational?

-- Are your customers asking about new products and services?
+- New Products: Are your customers asking about new products and services?
 Are they staying up-to-speed on what’s needed to support changing requirements?

-- Do you have customer agreements and/or inventory agreements?
+- Customer agreements: Do you have customer agreements and/or inventory agreements?
 Should you change them to be tailored to the current situation?

-- Is there an opportunity for joint customer visits?
+- Customer visits: Is there an opportunity for joint customer visits?

-- Do you have quotes?
+- Quotes: Do you have quotes?
 How are the trends?

-- If a highly engineered product, what is in common?
+- Engineered product: If a highly engineered product, what is in common?

 - And keep thinking…..